clamytoe/covid-risk-classifier/README.md

 ## Sending multiple requests

-If entering each patient's data takes too long, you can do something like what I'm doing to test the service.
+If entering each patient's data takes too long, you can do something like what I'm doing with my `predict.py` script.

-*test_service.py:*
+*predict.py:*

 ```python
 import json